rhel-labs/instruqt/image-mode-basics/04-apply-image/assignment.md

 ![](../assets/test_httpd_vim.png)

-You've now created a new image mode system from a Containerfile and seen what the management life cycle could look like.
+You've now created a new image mode system from a Containerfile and seen how to manage updates for the system.
 This should provide a good basis to explore image mode for RHEL with your own standard builds and applications.
 In later labs, we'll explore some of the other available life cycle options like `rollback` and `switch`.